Mbed-TLS/mbedtls/docs/proposed/psa-driver-interface.md

 2. Validate the key data.
 The necessary validation is described in the section [“Key validation with transparent drivers”](#key-validation-with-transparent-drivers) below.
 3. [Determine the key size](#key-size-determination-on-import) and output it through `*bits`.
 4. Copy the validated key data from `data` to `key_buffer`.
 The output must be in the canonical format documented for [`psa_export_key()`](https://armmbed.github.io/mbed-crypto/html/api/keys/management.html#c.psa_export_key) or [`psa_export_public_key()`](https://armmbed.github.io/mbed-crypto/html/api/keys/management.html#c.psa_export_public_key), so if the input is not in this format, the entry point must convert it.

-#### Key size determination on import

-The PSA Cryptography API exposes the key size as part of the key attributes.
-When importing a key, the key size recorded in the key attributes may be `0`, which indicates that the size must be calculated from the data.
-In this case, the core will call the `"import_key"` entry point with an `attributes` structure such that `psa_get_key_bits(attributes)` returns 0, and the `"import_key"` entry point must return the actual key size in the `bits` output parameter.
-The semantics of `bits` is as follows:

-* The core sets `*bits` to `psa_get_key_bits(attributes)` before calling the `"import_key"` entry point.
-* If `*bits == 0`, the driver must determine the key size from the data, and return `PSA_ERROR_INVALID_ARGUMENT` if this is not possible.
-* If `*bits != 0`, the driver may either determine the key size from the data and store it in `*bits`, or check the value of `*bits*` against the data and return an error if it does not match.
-* If the `"import_key"` entry point returns `PSA_SUCCESS`, but `psa_get_key_bits(attributes) != 0` and `psa_get_key_bits(attributes) != *bits` on output, the core considers the key as invalid due to the size mismatch.

-#### Key validation with transparent drivers

-When a driver creates a key, it is responsible for ensuring that the key is valid.
-But when a key is imported, no processing of the key happens: the PSA Cryptography implementation just stores the key material.
-(It may store it in an encoded form, but this is an implementation choice which is not visible at the level of PSA specifications.)
-It is important to validate the incoming key material, to avoid storing a key that will later be unacceptable for operations or that could even cause functional or security issues during operations.

-To avoid delayed problems caused by imported invalid keys, a PSA Cryptography implementation that supports transparent drivers must validate transparent keys on import.
-For supported key types, this means:

-* For symmetric key types, check that the key size is suitable for the type.
-* For DES (`PSA_KEY_TYPE_DES`), additionally verify the parity bits.
-* For RSA (`PSA_KEY_TYPE_RSA_PUBLIC_KEY`, `PSA_KEY_TYPE_RSA_KEY_PAIR`), check the syntax of the key and make sanity checks on its components.
-TODO: what sanity checks?
-Value ranges (e.g. p < n), sanity checks such as parity, minimum and maximum size, what else?
-* For elliptic curve private keys (`PSA_KEY_TYPE_ECC_KEY_PAIR`), check the size and range.
-TODO: what else?
-* For elliptic curve public keys (``), check the size and range, and that the point is on the curve.
-TODO: what else?

-A driver can provide code to perform the required validation by providing an `"import_key"` entry point.
-This entry point returns `PSA_SUCCESS` if the key is valid or an applicable error code if it isn't.

 ### Fallback